 The assessment of the SCR using the standard formula approach is based on a modular approach separately assessing each applicable risk.
 These are then aggregated in the standard formula using correlation matrices, both at the submodule and the main module level.
 An intangible asset module is then added (uncorrelated) to give the BSCR.
 The operational risk component and adjustments for risk absorbing effect of future profit sharing and deferred taxes are then allowed for, to give the overall SCR.

-The coverage ratio of the Company as at the valuation date is 144%.
-This is analysed below:
+The coverage ratio of the Company as at the valuation date is 137% compared to 144% in 2016.
+This is summarized below: